CS Tutorials

 • Check for any broken images that exist.

-• Observe the buttons, links, and pages carefully after any action is performed on them.
+• Observe the buttons, links, and pages after any action is performed on them.

 3. Boundary Value Testing

 Boundary value testing is also called extreme value testing.
-Here we will check the software whether throws an error when we supplied extreme values to the variables.
+Here we will check whether the software throws an error when we supply extreme values to the variables.
 Here are the most common techniques that can be used to check the software with boundary values.

 • Try to submit the form with empty fields.